 Introduction

-LM mosquitoes are being developed to control the population of vectors in order to reduce transmission of vector borne human diseases, especially malaria and dengue.
-Control, including eradication, of such diseases is a widely recognized public health goal.
+LM mosquitoes are being developed to control the population of vectors in order to reduce transmission of vector-borne human diseases, especially malaria and dengue.
+Control, including eradication, of such diseases is a widely-recognized public health goal.

 Various strategies are being developed to control the population of vectors by either suppressing their population or reducing their vector competence.
-Futhermore, these strategies can be subcategorized according to the technology involved and the method of implementation.
+Furthermore, these strategies can be subcategorized according to the technology involved and the method of implementation.
 Some are sterile or self-limiting (unable to pass the modification on indefinitely through subsequent generations), and thus depend on continued releases of male mosquitoes.
 Others are self-sustaining (heritable modifications intended to spread through the target population) and would depend on small and infrequent releases.
 Thus, the strategy under consideration is an important factor in the risk assessment process.

 The biology and ecology of mosquitoes, and their importance to public health as vectors of human disease and morbidity, pose new considerations and challenges to the risk assessment and risk management of LMOs, which have traditionally dealt with LM crop plants mainly.